Sen. Corker reflects on Trump comments, taxes, and leaving senate

 He says they spent five minutes on the topic during the Sept.
 15 meeting.

-"What I said is he has not yet demonstrated some of the competence and some of the stability," Corker told host Chuck Todd.
+"What I said is he has not yet demonstrated some of the competence and some of the stability," Corker told host Chuck Todd of his August comments.

 "It might've been in reverse, but not yet demonstrated, and that we need for him to be successful.
 I mean, the country needs for him to be, the world needs for him to be successful.
 Look, I stand by those comments."